A B C D E F G H I J M N O P R S T V W

 Enterprise Risk Management Components

-Enterprise risk management is composed of eight interrelated components: Internal Environment, Objective Setting, Event Identification, Risk Assessment, Risk Response, Control Activities, Information and Communication, and Monitoring.
+Enterprise risk management consists of eight interrelated components: the Internal Environment, Objective Setting, Event Identification, Risk Assessment, Risk Response, Control Activities, Information and Communication, and Monitoring.

 Entity-Level Controls